arcane77/GECH-IT-Issue-Reporting-Management/README.md

 ## 💾 Installation

-1️⃣ Clone the repository: `git clone https://github.com/your-username/GECH-IT-Issue-Management.git`
+1️⃣ Download the Zip file
-2️⃣ Navigate to the project folder: `cd GECH-IT-Issue-Management`
+2️⃣ Open the project in your favourite IDE: `eclipse`
-3️⃣ Install required packages and libraries.
-4️⃣ Download and install [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/) for database connectivity.
+3️⃣ Install required packages and libraries(apache tomcat and MySQL connect or) 4️⃣ Download and install [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/) for database connectivity(place the connector jar file in Program Files/Apache/tomcat/lib folder)
 5️⃣ Configure MySQL database and update connection settings in your `config` files.
 6️⃣ Deploy the web application on a Tomcat server.